 Geirangerfjord in Norway (Photo: Envato)

-In this guide, we’ll explore some of the best fjord destinations, share practical tips for keeping kosher while traveling, and look at whether it’s better to experience these incredible places by land or by cruise.
+In this guide, we’ll explore some of the world’s most stunning fjord destinations, share practical kosher travel tips, and look at whether it’s better to experience these incredible landscapes by land or by cruise.

 What Are Fjords?